techidaily/site-ai-voice-clone/source/_posts/best-text-to-audio-converters-of-all-times.md

 #### Rating

- Colossyan has received a[4.7 out of 5 rating](https://www.g2.com/products/colossyan-creator/reviews) on G2 with 355 reviews.
+ Colossyan has received a [4.7 out of 5 rating](https://www.g2.com/products/colossyan-creator/reviews) on G2 with 355 reviews.

 #### Device Compatibility